tomwphillips/tomwphillips.github.io/content/blog/2025-03-02_grapheneos.md

 So a week ago I switched to a Pixel 8a running [GrapheneOS](https://grapheneos.org/).

-GrapheneOS is privacy and security focussed mobile operating system based on the [Android Open Source Project](https://source.android.com/).
+GrapheneOS is a privacy and security focussed mobile operating system based on the [Android Open Source Project](https://source.android.com/).
 One of its [features](https://grapheneos.org/features) is [sandboxed Google Play](https://grapheneos.org/features#sandboxed-google-play), so you can download things like banking apps that don't work or are unreliable on other Android OS like [/e/os](https://e.foundation/e-os/) and [LineageOS](https://lineageos.org/).

-I chose a Pixel 8a because it is [recommended device by GrapheneOS](https://grapheneos.org/faq#recommended-devices) and comes with 7 years of support from launch (May 2024).
+I chose a Pixel 8a because it is a device [recommended by GrapheneOS](https://grapheneos.org/faq#recommended-devices) and comes with 7 years of support from launch (May 2024).
 [Wirecutter also recommends it as their budget pick](https://www.nytimes.com/wirecutter/reviews/best-android-phone/).
 It's also well-priced.
 I paid £349.
 I'd have preferred a [Fairphone](https://www.fairphone.com/) over a Google device, but they're more expensive and unsupported by GrapheneOS.

 Installing [GrapheneOS via WebUSB](https://grapheneos.org/install/web) was easy (and really cool).
 Overall, I've found it intuitive and easy to use.
 Perhaps it's slightly less polished than iOS, but it's fine.

 It was easy to find replacement for apps.
-I already use [FastMail](https://www.fastmail.com/), so I downloaded their app for my email, calendars and contacts.
-I downloaded [DAVx5](https://www.davx5.com/) to sync my FastMail contacts to the Contacts app.
+I already use [Fastmail](https://www.fastmail.com/), so I downloaded their app for my email, calendars and contacts.
+I downloaded [DAVx5](https://www.davx5.com/) to sync my Fastmail contacts to the Contacts app.
 For now I have some calendars shared with my partner on iCloud.
-I'm accessing those [via FastMail](https://www.fastmail.help/hc/en-us/articles/360058752754-How-to-synchronize-a-calendar) too.
+I'm accessing those [via Fastmail](https://www.fastmail.help/hc/en-us/articles/360058752754-How-to-synchronize-a-calendar) too.

 I simply stopped using iMessage.
 Everyone uses WhatsApp or, better, Signal anyway.